-12 Surprising Examples of Clickbait Headlines That Work
+14 Surprising Examples Of Clickbait Headlines That Work

 Instead, use some of these clickbait headline formats below to craft titles that grab attention while maintaining readers’ trust in your brand.

-2. ‘X Things You…’
+2. “X Things You…”

-Similarly, “X Things You…” headlines include the benefit of being a numbered list while being personalized to the reader.
+“X Things You…” headlines work well because they quantify the information that will be found in the article and make an appeal directly to the reader (“you”).

-The “you” here works to make this title relatable and entices readers to find out more about themselves (at least, this is what is implied).
+The “you” here entices readers to find out more about themselves (at least, this is what is implied).

 You can use this headline like so: